spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/visualizing-misaligned-cords.rst

 :Input arguments:
    - ``-i`` : The input image.
    - ``-s`` : A spinal cord segmentation mask corresponding to the input image.
-This is needed as ``sct_flatten_sagittal`` uses the centerline of the cord to align the image in the medial plane.
+This is needed as :ref:`sct_flatten_sagittal` uses the centerline of the cord to align the image in the medial plane.

 :Output files/folders:
    - ``t1_flatten.nii.gz`` : The input image, transformed in a way that ensures that the center medial (L-R) slice depicts the entire spinal cord.